jeffmvr/mangle-vpn/README.md

 The frontend is uses Vue.js and the Semantic UI CSS framework.

 ## Features
+- Web based OpenVPN administration
-- Self-service OpenVPN device provisioning
+- Self-service OpenVPN device provisioning for end-users
 - User groups with group specific firewall rules
 - Certificate authority management
 - E-mail notifications
-- Two-factor authentication
+- Google OAuth2 authentication
-- OAuth2 authentication
+- Mandatory two-factor authentication
-- Web based administration
-- Real-time control of OpenVPN clients
+- Real-time monitoring and control of OpenVPN clients

 ## Getting Started
 *The application should be installed on a fresh machine that is dedicated to